Potato 2.3: Agentic Annotation, Solo Mode, and the Future of Human Evaluation

 cd project-hub/react-agent-eval

-potato start config.yamlSecurity Hardening
+potato start config.yamlSecurity hardening

-- Session tokens use cryptographically secure random generation with configurable expiration
+- Session tokens now use cryptographically secure random generation with configurable expiration

 security: